How to Backpack the Enchantments in Washington

 Backpacking in the Enchantments is seasonal and regulated by permit between May 15th and October 31st.
 However, the weather and conditions vary greatly during this time.

-Visit in May and you’ll be trekking through snow, especially in the Core Zone, and getting there could be downright dangerous.
-Choose to visit in October and you’ll have a chance of experiencing early snowstorms.
+If you visit in May, you’ll be trekking through snow, especially in the Core Zone, and getting there could be downright dangerous.
+Choose to visit in October, and you’ll have a chance of experiencing early snowstorms, although you’ll get to see the larches turn.

 For the best conditions and weather backpack here between late June and early September.
+However, knowing wildfire safety is important if you hike in the hotter months.
 We don’t advise hiking here outside of permit season.

 Trail overviews